AP-Hunt/Evolve2/README.md

 * Cleaner API (less need for generics, easier for the compiler to infer the type)
 * Performance improvements
 * More complete and thorough test suite

+**New!** Evolve2.Examples contains plenty of code examples for making use of this library